Cost of Living Comparison Between Colombia and United States Cost of Living Comparison Between Colombia and United States

 Monthly Cost of Living

-Colombia is roughly 70% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Colombia is roughly 70% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 CityCost data is based on AI and user input – minor inaccuracies may occur.